saxess-software/DataFactory-Knowledge-Center/3b. DataFactory ETL/SQL/staging.md

     * the target table has NOT NULL Columns
 * eliminate ID problems
     * MandantenID is different in all Source Systems
+* make ID fields conform to DataFactory IDs
+    * Wrap them with dbo.sx_pf_pProtectID Function, otherwise after import in DataFactory you will have mapping problems when accessing staging data with join or drilldown
 * run check before import
     * stage data - check for problems - import only when check passed
 * you can stage "online" and import "offline"